If you signed up for ShopKeep on or after October 12, 2017, use this article to set up basic items.

 Watch our Adding Items video below:

 Create a Basic Item

 Enter details such as item name, price, and cost to create a basic inventory item.
 Decide whether to track the item’s quantity, set its register status, and customize other attributes that control how the item works.

 - Click ‘Items’, then ‘Items List’.

 - Click ‘Create’ under 'Basic Item'.

-To learn about creating items with variants, visit our Add an Item with Variants article.
+To learn how to create items with variants, visit our Add an Item with Variants article.

-- UPC codes cannot begin with 2, 4, 5, or contain letters.
-If a UPC does not meet these criteria, print a new label via ShopKeep Label Printing to be able to scan the item at the register.
+- 8 and 12 digit UPC codes cannot begin with 2, 4, or 5.
+No UPC codes can contain letters.
+If a UPC does not meet these criteria, print a new label via ShopKeep Label Printing to scan the item at the register.